datatrail-jhu/03_fileorganization/manuscript/04_rstudiomd.md

 ### Working with RMarkdown files

-RMarkdown files will be the main file type you'll be using when working with data.
 To create an RMarkdown document in RStudio, go to the File menu and create a new RMarkdown document:

 ![Creating a new RMarkdown document](images/04_rstudiomd/04_fileorganization_rstudiomd-8.png)